threefoldfoundation/info_threefold_pub/wiki/tfgrid/promotion/how_to_help.md

 If you'd like to get involved in our testing community, you can join [here](https://t.me/joinchat/BwOvOxxgK59GmRoZ2_sM0w)!

-## Help Us to Secure Funding!

-Yes, we are looking for funding, and so is [ThreeFold Tech](https://threefold.tech).
-If you want this to happen as much as we do and you have the ability to fund or the network to find funding, this would be the ultimate support!

-## Soon: Reserve Your Digital Twin!

-Soon we will have ways for you to secure your own Digital Twin (For Life).
-Stay tuned via our website (above) or our [Telegram Channel](https://t.me/threefoldnews).

 ## Get Your Hands Dirty: Offer Support!

 If you have the time and would like to get involved in supporting the Foundation, please let us know either on [the forum](https://forum.threefold.io) or by emailing us at info@threefold.io.
 Based on your background and interests, we'll find a way to get you involved.